 -

-Prior to the Q source coming to both authors, one was modified by a third party, so the authors of both gospels simply copied the narrative as they received it from the Q source.
+Prior to the Q source reaching both authors, one version was modified by a third party, so the authors of both gospels simply copied what they received.

 -

-The Q source was common, but one of the two authors decided to change the story to satisfy some objective in the writing of that author's gospel.
+The Q source was common, but one of the two authors intentionally changed the story to satisfy some objective in that author’s gospel.

 -

-The Q source only contained the statements found in the narratives, and the authors of Matthew and Luke needed to fill in the context, and
+The Q source contained only the spoken material, and the authors of Matthew and Luke independently supplied narrative context.

 -

-Both events happened, only the Centurion first sent emissaries, and only later came to meet Jesus personally.
+Both events happened: the centurion first sent emissaries and later came to meet Jesus personally.

 -

-Finally, the Centurion never met Jesus, but because the Centurion was speaking through his emissaries, the gospel author recorded the events as if the Centurion was speaking to Jesus.
+The centurion never met Jesus, but because he spoke through emissaries, one author recorded the exchange as if the centurion were speaking directly.

 -